kirilkirkov/postfix-dovecot-mysql/README.md

 ## Notes
-If you want to debug postfix uncomment in etc/postfix/main.. debug_peer_list=mail.razdavalnik.bg debug_peer_level=3
+If you want to debug postfix uncomment in etc/postfix/main..
+- debug_peer_list=mail.razdavalnik.bg
+- debug_peer_level=3
--Check logs in /var/log/mail.log or /var/log/mail.err
+- Check logs in /var/log/mail.log or /var/log/mail.err

-If you want to generate password for user from terminal doveadm pw -s SHA512-CRYPT
+If you want to generate password for user from terminal write this
+- **doveadm pw -s SHA512-CRYPT**

 If you want to set new domain with email:
 - Set MX Recort of domain to point to your main.cf - myhostname (in this example mail.domain.com)